Tango199/GettingStartedWithGit/gitCommands.md

 After adding all of the files to be watched, you need to "commit" these files.
 This is bascially just saving a version of what you have with a specific message of your choosing

-    git commit -m "this is my message about what i changed"
+    git commit -m "this is my message about what I changed"

-This will "commit" all of the files that i am watching
+This will "commit" all of the files that I am watching

 If you would like to "push" all of your files up to the server and overwrite what is there, use this command